 Sophia Mandalakis and

 Carly Synder had an impressive performance in her own right.
-She had four total service aces, three of which came at the tail end of set two.
+She had four total service aces, three of which came at the tail end of set three.
 With the Dolphins up 21-15, the Monroe, Connecticut native connected on three straight aces, catapulting her team to a set win.

 The Dolphins will return to the Sharp Center on Thursday, this time challenging Medgar Evers.